Cushing’s Disease Newport Beach & Orange County, CA

 - 24-hour urine-free cortisol (UFC) measurement

 - Inferior petrosal sinus sampling (IPSS)

-Hormone testing: Dr. Louis will order urine free cortisol (UFC) measurement.
+Hormone testing: Dr. Louis will order urine-free cortisol (UFC) measurements.
 If Cushing’s disease is present, the 24-hour UFC levels are typically at least four to five times greater than normal.

 Cortisol saliva testing: Additional testing for the level of cortisol in the saliva may be required.
 The amount of cortisol in the saliva around midnight is normally very low.
 Elevated salivary cortisol levels around midnight may help confirm the diagnosis of Cushing’s disease.

 Magnetic resonance imaging (MRI): An MRI scan of the pituitary gland is the best way to detect the presence of an adenoma in Cushing’s disease.